U.S. defense strategy is ‘unachievable,’ warns House Armed Services chairman

-U.S. national defense policy, which calls for being able to defeat China in a war while holding off Russia and other adversaries around the world, has set goals that are “basically unachievable, the powerful Democratic chairman of the House Armed Services Committee said Tuesday.
+U.S. national defense policy, which calls for being able to defeat China in a war while holding off Russia and other adversaries around the world, has set goals that are basically unachievable, the powerful Democratic chairman of the House Armed Services Committee said Tuesday.

 Speaking at the Reagan Institute, Washington state Rep. Adam Smith argued for a review of the guidance for the Department of Defense covering topics ranging from military planning and strategy to troop deployments and equipment modernization.
 He said the topline goals U.S. military officials are supposed to be meeting are unrealistic.